IBM/maximo-labs/MkDocs/monitor_live_demo_asset/docs/convert_pi.md

 **b.** Locate the MQTT nodes, which are trying to connect:</br>
 ![NR - Modify nodes](img/convert_pi_08.png)

-**c.** In the Debug sidebar pane a couple of warnings tells you that the mqtt nodes failed to connect, which is only natural since the credentials are not transferred when you export and then import the flows.
-Further you also need to add your own credentials:</br>
+**c.** In the Debug sidebar pane a couple of warnings tells you that the mqtt nodes failed to connect, which is only natural since the credentials are not transferred when the script was exported.
+Further you need to add your own credentials after the import:</br>
 ![NR - Debug pane](img/convert_pi_09.png)

 **d.** Follow the comment nodes if you want to change the number of mqtt connections.
 [Not Default]</br>